-Following are several reasons why your business should adopt DevOps practices into your business.
+Following are several reasons why your business should adopt DevOps teams practices into your business.

 DevOps best practices include automated procedures and standardized platforms to facilitate efficiency, allowing teams to focus on tasks that need their attention while automating the rest.